computergeek1507/PB_16/SM_Receiver_Out_SMD/README.md

 # Receiver Out SMD

 The "SM Receiver Out SMD" is a 4 port "Smart" Differential Receiver output board for the PB16.
-The Firmware is incomplete and this PCB is basically useless until then it works.
+The Firmware is incomplete and this PCB is basically useless until then.
 This design is surface mount based and is harder to solder.
 All the design files are open source and available on github.

 **WIP** Work in progress, not tester and no firmware is available.